18F/18f.gsa.gov/_posts/2018-08-07-how-login-used-evidence-based-buying.md

-loss, changes in facial hair, injuries to the face, changing hair color, and the fact that some travel photos like those issued in [Washington D.C.](https://dmv.dc.gov/service/dc-dmv-real-id-driver-license) are taken in in black and white with security features embedded in them.
+loss, changes in facial hair, injuries to the face, changing hair color, and the fact that some travel photos like those issued in [Washington D.C.](https://dmv.dc.gov/service/dc-dmv-real-id-driver-license) are taken in black and white with security features embedded in them.
 We used a selection of images of the same person over time, and different people of the same national origin, biological sex, and approximate age to approximate the use case of travel and identity documents.
 The